pawelpiwowarski/pawelpiwowarski/README.md

-- 👋 Hi, I’m @pawelpiwowarski, Naru 6937 holder
+- 👋 Hi, I’m @pawelpiwowarsk.
 - 👀 I’m interested in Solidity, Haskell, NFT's, blockchain developement, AI and machine learning.
 - 💞️ I’m looking to collaborate on cool dapp ideas or interesting ways of turning algorithmically generated art into NFT's.
 - 📫 How to reach me pawelpiwowarski2000@gmail.com.